 Thus, according to Maharit, in the Guide, Maimonides sought to explain why this paradigm did not apply to ritual sacrifice in general.
-To this end, Maimonides explained that since ritual sacrifice had already gained such a foothold, God did wish discard not to strong it completely.
+To this end, Maimonides explained that since ritual sacrifice had already gained such a strong foothold, God did not wish to discard it completely.
 Instead, He simply incorporated this concept into the Torah's framework.